foodini/pingem/README.md

 ## pingem
 # Installing/running
 Run user_icmp2.py as root.
 Yes, I know.
-But as long as ICMP is still treated like it's the 1980 - and icmp echo/reply is lumped in with all the control packet types - we're pretty much screwed when it comes to getting a deep look at icmp traffic.
+But as long as ICMP is still treated like it's the 1980s - and icmp echo/reply is lumped in with all the control packet types - we're pretty much screwed when it comes to getting a deep look at icmp traffic. **THIS NEEDS TO BE REWITTEN IN C**

 From there, just open the .html in a browser on the same machine as user_icmp2.
 The url accepts some parameters;